bluenote-1577/floria/README.md

 ## Using glopp

 ```
-glopp -b bamfile.bam -c vcffile.vcf -p (ploidy) -o output_dir (Fix the ploidy)
 glopp -b bamfile.bam -c vcffile.vcf -o output_dir (Estimate ploidy using heuristic)
 ```
 For a quick test, we provide a VCF and BAM files in the tests folder.
-Run ``./target/release/glopp -b tests/test_bams/pds_ploidy3.bam -c tests/test_vcfs/pds.vcf -p 3 -o results`` to run glopp on a 3 Mb section of a simulated 3x ploidy potato chromosome with 30x read coverage.
+Run ``./target/release/glopp -b tests/test_bams/pds_ploidy3.bam -c tests/test_vcfs/pds.vcf -o results`` to run glopp on a 3 Mb section of a simulated 3x ploidy potato chromosome with 30x read coverage.

 ### BAM + VCF
 The standard mode of usage is to specify a bam file using the option **-b** and a vcf file using the option **-c**.
 The output is written to a text file with value of option **-o**.